 - Have dinner at Pallas Restaurant with an amazing view of the port, especially at sunset

 - Go to the municipal market to buy the best traditional products in Chania, seek the local graviera with thyme and the best honey you have ever tasted

 - Walk from the port to the Lighthouse, great for a romantic sunset

 - Visit the exceptional Archaeological Museum

-- Explore the 4 districts of Chania: Kastelli with the narrow alleys, Evraiki, the Jewish district, Topanas, the Christian district, picturesque and a real labyrinth – without a minotaur! -, and go to Splantzia the Ottoman district, and visit the Agios Nikolaos church.
-This unique church has both a minaret and a dome.
+Explore the 4 districts of Chania: Kastelli with the narrow alleys, Evraiki, the Jewish district, Topanas, the Christian picturesque district, and Splantzia the Ottoman district.
+Seek out the unique Agios Nikolaos church that has both a minaret and a dome.

 - Go to the modern part of Chania, the Chalepa area with historical mansions, and small shops with local sweets and pastries (try bougatsa sweet).
 Seek the villa of Eleftherios Venizelos, one of the most important politicians of the 20th century.

 - Discover Tampakaria, the old tannery area of Chania, and dine by the sea at ‘Thalassino Ageri‘, a great restaurant for the freshest fish in Chania

 - Swim in the nearby Golden beach & Agia Marina beach (Almyra beach bar is great for a snack or a cocktail in Agia Marina)